Updated: Nov 21

 Although we planned this to be our late night we knew when we were ready, and headed back at a reasonable time.
 For beautiful drinks, festive atmosphere and lots of dancing, this is the spot!

-But on the drive back to Brevard we did a pit stop half way at Jupiter Beach and went to Blowing Rock Preserve.
+Road Trip Ready!
+Headed out we knew the 3 hour drive would need a pit stop to break up the road.
+Our perfect half way point was a fun bucket list spot: Jupiter Beach and Blowing Rock Preserve.
 This is a place I had heard about and been meaning to check out.
 Since we were passing anyway and the weather was good we decided stop and see for ourselves what the fuss is about.

 Below are some of the pictures captured of the huge water which can be quite unpredictable....

 These are the timeline of how the wave swallowed me whole (I expected a background splash)